zowe/docs-site/docs/user-guide/verify-zowe-runtime-install.md

 # Verifying Zowe installation on z/OS

-Once Zowe&trade; is running and the startup sequence is complete, you can check the configuration files and jobs for Zowe on your z/OS system to ensure that the installation process is successful.
-To do this, follow these steps.

-1. Navigate to the runtime `$ZOWE_ROOT_DIR/scripts` directory, where *$ZOWE_ROOT_DIR* is the location of the Zowe runtime directory.

-2. Run the `zowe-verify.sh` script by issuing the following command:

-    ```
-    zowe-verify.sh
-    ```

-The script writes its messages to your terminal window.
-The results are marked `OK`, `Info`, `Warning` or `Error`.
-Correct any reported errors and restart the Zowe server.
-The `zowe-verify.sh` script does not change any settings, so you can run it as often as required.

-**Next steps**

-Follow the instructions in the following sections to verify that the components are installed correctly and are functional.
+Once Zowe&trade; is running follow the instructions in the following sections to verify that the components are installed correctly and are functional.

 - [Verifying Zowe Application Framework installation](#verifying-zowe-application-framework-installation)
 - [Verifying z/OS Services installation](#verifying-z-os-services-installation)